jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (c) protect any area from the incursion of pests or unwanted organisms; or (d) facilitate the access of New Zealand products to overseas markets; or (e) monitor risks associated with the movement of organisms from parts of New Zealand the pest status of which is unknown.
-(2) A chief technical officer or a management agency may, by public notice in a newspaper, or by radio or television announcement, or otherwise as the chief technical officer or management agency considers effective and appropriate, declare any specified area (which may be the whole or any specified part or parts of New Zealand) to be an area that is controlled for the purposes of this section.
+(2) A chief technical officer or a management agency May, by public notice in a newspaper, or by radio or television announcement, or otherwise as the chief technical officer or management agency considers effective and appropriate, declare any specified area (which May be the whole or any specified part or parts of New Zealand) to be an area that is controlled for the purposes of this section.
-(3) At any time while the declaration of a controlled area is in force, the chief technical officer or management agency, as the case may require, may, by public notice in a newspaper, or by radio or television announcement, or otherwise as the chief technical officer or management agency considers effective and appropriate, give notice of either or both of the following matters:
+(3) At any time while the declaration of a controlled area is in force, the chief technical officer or management agency, as the case May require, May, by public notice in a newspaper, or by radio or television announcement, or otherwise as the chief technical officer or management agency considers effective and appropriate, give notice of either or both of the following matters:
   (a) the movement into, within, or from the controlled area of such organisms, organic material, risk goods or other goods as are specified in the notice is restricted, regulated, or prohibited in the manner, to the extent and subject to the conditions specified in the notice:
   (b) the organisms, organic material, risk goods, or other goods within the controlled area that are specified in the notice, must be subject to such treatment and procedures as are specified in the notice.
-(4) A notice given under subsection (3) may be revoked or may from time to time be replaced or amended.
+(4) A notice given under subsection (3) May be revoked or May from time to time be replaced or amended.

 ### 132 Road blocks, cordons, checkpoints, etc
 (1) In this section, control means a road block, a cordon, or a checkpoint.
-(2) A District Court Judge may, on the written application (made on oath) of a chief technical officer, issue a warrant authorising the establishment of controls in relation to a place or area, if the District Court Judge is satisfied that—
+(2) A District Court Judge May, on the written application (made on oath) of a chief technical officer, issue a warrant authorising the establishment of controls in relation to a place or area, if the District Court Judge is satisfied that—
   (a) attempts are being made to manage or eradicate a pest or unwanted organism; and (b) there are reasonable grounds to suspect that the pest or unwanted organism is present within the place or area; and (c) the pest or unwanted organism is not known to be present in the places or areas that are adjacent to the place or area; and
   (d) it is necessary to establish controls in order to—
     (i) prevent or limit the risk of the pest or unwanted organism spreading beyond the place or area if any spread of the organism would significantly affect the likely success of the management or eradication of the pest or unwanted organism; or
     (ii) otherwise avoid significant prejudice to the management or eradication of the pest or unwanted organism.
-(3) The warrant shall be issued for a period of not more than 7 days; but may from time to time be renewed (in the form in which it was issued or in any amended form) for a period not exceeding 7 days.
+(3) The warrant shall be issued for a period of not more than 7 days; but May from time to time be renewed (in the form in which it was issued or in any amended form) for a period not exceeding 7 days.
-(4) The warrant may be issued in writing or orally; but— (a) if it is issued in writing, it shall specify—
+(4) The warrant May be issued in writing or orally; but— (a) if it is issued in writing, it shall specify—
     (i) the pest or organism concerned; and
     (ii) the approximate location of every cordon whose establishment it authorises; and